pdromnt/noizee-react/README.md

 # Noizee (React Port)

-An port of the original Noizee in Vue3 to React (and also Tailwind, which previously was purely in hand-made CSS), which itself is an opensource alternative to Noisli.
+An port of the original Noizee in Vue3 to React (also using Tailwind, which previously was purely in hand-made CSS), this project is itself an opensource alternative to Noisli.

 ## Project setup
 Simply use `npm i`.